 In 1872, compulsory elementary education was introduced.
 The Kaichi School in Matsumoto (旧開智学校) was one of the first modern elementary schools in Japan, founded in May 1873 and housed in a temporary building, until the new main building, constructed by Tateishi Seijyū (立石清重), was completed in 1876.
-The school is an interesting blending of Western and Japanese architecture.
+The school is an exciting blending of Western and Japanese architecture.

 Tateishi Seijyū (立石清重, 1829-1894), was a miyadaiku (宮大工), a carpenter specialised in the construction of shrines and temples.
-Miyadaiku were famous for their elaborate techniques of joining wood without using nails, employing over three hundred different kind of tools.
+Miyadaiku were famous for their elaborate techniques of joining wood without using nails, employing over three hundred different kinds of tools.
 Their wooden constructions would often last for centuries.
-In the bakumatsu period there were still a few hundred of them, while nowadays their numbers have dwindled to less than one hundred.
+In the bakumatsu period, there were still a few hundred of them, while nowadays their numbers have dwindled to less than one hundred.
 Their skills and knowledge, not restricted to carpentry, were passed on from master to apprentice.

 The Kaichi School was not only used as an elementary school, but also as a junior high school, a women’s school, and as a technical college for teachers and a facility in social education, serving its purpose as an educational institution for almost ninety years.
-In March 1961, it was designated an Important Cultural Property (重要文化財 jūyō bunkazai) and from January 1962 to August 1964 moved from its original location close to the Metoba River to its current location, and renovated.
+In March 1961, it was designated an Important Cultural Property (重要文化財 jūyō bunkazai) and from January 1962 to August 1964 moved from its original location close to the Metoba River to its current position, and renovated.
 In April 1965 it reopened its gates to the public as a museum of education.